 - Supermarkets often have kid-sized shopping carts – let children push carts that hold all the matzah meal, cake meal, and farfel boxes – items that are lightweight and can't break.
 Your cart can hold the rest of the groceries.

-- Use the supermarket as an opportunity to discuss what does and does not constitute foods for Passover.
+- Use the supermarket as an opportunity to discuss what are and are not foods for Passover.
 Young children need simple concepts to build upon.
 It's like answering the question "where do babies come from?" – keep the explanations age appropriate.

-- If you don't already do so, create the custom of b'dikat chametz.
+- If you don't already do so, consider observing the custom of b'dikat chametz.
 You may have cleaned the house, but hide a non-Passover snack (like a small bag of crackers) and let children search the kitchen with a spoon and a feather to find it.
 They love this!

 I am not suggesting that children constantly participate in the cooking.
 There are many tasks they can do that will not slow you up, but will keep them occupied.